keveonn-cool/SENG637-A3-20/README.md

 # SENG637-A3-20

+# 1. read the actual file from professor- seng637-a3.md

-# Follow this to make changes in the "seng637-a3-20.md" - https://github.com/Abhay2412/SENG438A3/blob/main/README.md
+# 2. then Follow this sample to make changes in the "seng637-a3-20.md" - https://github.com/Abhay2412/SENG438A3/blob/main/README.md

 **SENG 438 - Software Testing, Reliability, and Quality**